Eddie Rosario Player Props: Braves vs. Diamondbacks

-In his most recent action (on July 15 against the White Sox) he went 1-for-2 with a home run and an RBI.
+He returns to action for the first time since July 15, when he went 1-for-2 with a home run and an RBI against the White Sox.

 Eddie Rosario Game Info & Props vs. the Diamondbacks